 Press TV: Thousands of people in the UK have been the victims of online fraud this year, depicting the country as the bank scam capital of the world.

 According to five of the biggest British banks and more than a dozen security experts, scammers used to buy up batches of consumers’ personal details on the dark web in order to target the record numbers of customers shopping and banking online since the pandemic.

-Unlike the past, the modern bank scam has changed be more sophisticated, multi-phased and extremely convincing.
+Unlike the past, the modern bank scam has changed to be more sophisticated, multi-phased, and extremely convincing.

 “We’ve seen some cases where the fraudster has been talking to somebody for three or four years as someone else before they actually scam them out of a large amount of money,” said Brian Dilley, group director for economic crime prevention at UK’s Lloyds bank.

 The government’s National Economic Crime Center (NECC) figures are in line with the banking sector’s assessment that fraud represents a threat to British security.

 “It is growing from an already enormous scale,” said Chris Reed, fraud threat lead at NECC.